 Like every other master’s program, there are some prerequisites for MEM.

-- You should have a bachelor’s degree in engineering or stem discipline.
+- You must have a bachelor’s degree in engineering or stem discipline.

 - A valid TOEFL or IELTS score.